Jeremy Bokila: Club career

 Bokila was born in Kinshasa, DR Congo.
 In the summer of 2012, Bokila was loaned to Liga I team, Petrolul Ploiești, with an option to make the move permanent.
 In the first half of the season he netted six goals in the league and three in the cup for the Yellow Wolves.
 In March 2013, it was announced that after continuous outstanding performances, Petrolul Ploiești would make his move permanent in the summer.

 In the 2012–13 Liga I season he played in 31 games and scored 16 goals, helping his team finish third in Liga I. In the same season he won the Romanian Cup with Petrolul Ploiești scoring the only goal in the final against CFR Cluj.
 He played a total of five games and scored six goals in the Romanian Cup in the 2012–13 season.

 On 28 August 2013, Bokila joined Russian Premier League side Terek Grozny for a €2.5 million transfer fee from Petrolul who had acquired his services on loan from Zulte.

 In July 2015, Bokila signed for Chinese Super League side Guangzhou R&F. For the second half of the 2015–16 season, this club loaned him to the Turkish Süper Lig club Eskişehirspor.
 After relegation in 2016, he returned, but was immediately loaned to Al-Kharitiyath in Qatar for one season.

 In January 2017, Bokila moved to the Turkish Süper Lig club Akhisarspor.
 He became a part of the team that achieved the most successes in the club's history by winning the 2018 Turkish Super Cup and participating in the 2018–19 Turkish Cup final.
 After relegation in summer 2019, Bokila was signed by second-tier TFF First League club Hatayspor.
 In January 2020, he moved to Ankara Keçiörengücü.
 In October 2020, he signed with Thes Sport in the Belgian National Division 1.
 He was not yet eligible to play the game on 17 October against Mandel United and then the competition was postponed due to the COVID-19 pandemic.

 On 21 January 2021, it was announced that Bokila had signed a contract with USL Championship club Oakland Roots.

 Bokila joined Willem II on 6 July 2022, signing a one-year contract with the recently relegated Eerste Divisie club.
+He grew into a super-sub at the club, often scoring late goals.
+After Peter Maes took over as the team's head coach in September 2023, Bokila scored eight goals in four games in a row, playing a role as Willem II won the Eerste Divisie title at the end of the season, and reached promotion to the Eredivisie.

+On 28 July 2025, Bokila signed for newly promoted Scottish Premiership side Livingston.
+He made his debut on the opening day of the season, coming on for Robbie Muirhead in the 82nd minute of a 2–2 draw away to Kilmarnock.
+In his second appearance, he scored in the 88th minute to seal a 3–1 home win over Falkirk at Almondvale.